Key takeaways

 Treat underlying health conditions

-If you have other health conditions that can lead to ED, treating those underlying conditions may help relieve your symptoms.
-ED can be caused by conditions like heart disease, high blood pressure, and more.
-So, if you haven’t been to your healthcare provider in a while, it may be worth getting a check up just to make sure there isn’t anything you don’t know about contributing to your ED.
+ED can be caused by conditions such as heart disease, high blood pressure, and others.
+If you haven’t seen your healthcare provider in a while, it may be worth scheduling a check up to make sure there aren’t any underlying factors contributing to your ED.

 Where to get minoxidil